vegaprotocol/documentation/docs/tutorials/transferring-assets.md

 ## Funding trading rewards
 Trading rewards are funded using recurring transfers to a reward account, which holds the assets for reward pools.
 The assets move from your account to the nominated reward account at the end of each epoch.

-### Recurring transfer to reward pool
 You'll need the following information to set up a reward:
 * `startEpoch`: The number of the epoch in which you want the first transfer to be made.
 It will initiate at the end of this epoch.
 * `factor`: Written as a decimal less than 1.0, this is the factor used to determine what portion of the full `amount` is transferred in each epoch.
 Think of it like a percentage, so the number you include, when multiplied by 100, will equal what percentage of the amount you have available will be transferred each time.

-Recurring transfers can also set a [DispatchStrategy](../grpc/vega/vega.proto.mdx#dispatchstrategy), which can be used to distribute rewards based on [Dispatch Metrics](../grpc/vega/vega.proto.mdx#dispatchmetric) that are tracked by the system.
+Recurring transfers can also set a [dispatch strategy](../grpc/vega/vega.proto.mdx#dispatchstrategy), which can be used to distribute rewards based on [dispatch metrics](../grpc/vega/vega.proto.mdx#dispatchmetric) that are tracked by the system.
 The recurring reward pool transfer below would reward the public key that proposed the markets specified, depending on their value.

 <Tabs groupId="KeytoPooltransferRepeat">
 <TabItem value="KeytoPooltransferRepeatLinuxcmd" label="Linux / OSX command line">